seabourne/gsa-openfda/README.md

 1. Add in drill-down capabilites.
 The application provides a high-level overview of the relationship between keywords extracted from enforcement actions.
 However, a clear need is to be able to drill-down to further levels of detail.
 This could be done as new enforcement action specific detail screens, or as part of the existing visualizations.
 1. Include additional NLP/ML tools.
 Because of the specific nature of the data, there is quite a bit of room for improvement in the accuracy of the keyword identification.
 However, this will take additional time and data to train the NLP models.
 1. Include decision support tools.
 One exciting next step could be the inclusion of decision support tools based on the data.
 Because we can draw correlations between particularl events (like infection of children) and other factors, it would be relatively simple to feed the existing pipeline into a ML model for assigning predictive scores for events that are likely to result in significant publicity or public harm.
+## License

+The MIT License (MIT)

+Copyright (c) 2015 Seabourne Consulting LLC

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.